SevlaMare/POC_kubernetes/readme.md

 8. [Author](#author)

 # 1 Future Improvements
--Rise test coverage. \
+- Increase test coverage.
--Split the yamls and build charts individually.
+- Split the YAML files and build charts individually.
--Solve the configurations to have the bucket for object storage running on kubernetes. \
+- Resolve the configuration to enable the bucket for object storage to run on Kubernetes.
--Implement pagination in the endpoint that get all the jobs. \
+- Implement pagination in the endpoint that retrieves all jobs.
--Integrate Elastic Search and Kibana with the API to track errors, and keep logs. \
+- Integrate Elasticsearch and Kibana within the API to track errors and keep logs.
--Build a RAG with a prompt UI to answer questions related only to the documentation's scope. \
+- Build a RAG (Retrieval-Augmented Generation) system with a prompt UI to answer questions within the scope of the documentation.
--Implement nginx controller on kubernetes, so the services use it as ingress, it will also bring prometheus for observability of key metrics like volume of requests. \
+- Implement an NGINX controller on Kubernetes, so the services use it as an ingress.
+This will also integrate Prometheus for observability, tracking key metrics like the volume of requests.
--Implement a service mesh to abstract some logic from the application layer, such as retry policy.
+- Implement a service mesh to abstract certain logic from the application layer, such as retry policies.

 # 2 Architecture
 ### 2.1 Backend